 There are 600,000 cases of epilepsy in the UK alone, and 30% of those are unable to control it with medication, so dogs take on the vital role of predicting oncoming seizures and can save lives.

 Once again, dogs' incredible sense of smell can help us to perceive an illness before physical signs manifest.
-In this case, dogs are being trained by researchers at Manchester University and the research charity Medical Detection Dogs to detect Parkinson's in skin swabs.
+In this case, dogs are being trained by researchers at Manchester and Edinburgh University and the research charity Medical Detection Dogs to detect Parkinson's in skin swabs.
 The aim is to diagnose the condition before symptoms start to show.

 We all know how amazing dolphins can be - after all, they're incredibly intelligent, talk to each other, cooperate with one another and even form human-like societies.
 They can also be trained to save other dolphins.